Do

 File Destination: You can name your file and choose its destination using this box.
 Try to pick a location that has sufficient disk space to store the ripped file.
 On average, you need about 1 GB per full length movie.

-Handbrake a a variety of handy DVD ripping presets for iPod, iPhone, Apple TV, Xbox, Sony PSP and many more.
+Handbrake has presets for a variety popular devices like the iPod, iPad, iPhone, Apple TV, Xbox, Sony PSP and many more.
 Just select a preset and Handbrake will automatically fill in all the settings for you.

-If you plan on watching this DVD on your iPod, iPhone or even Apple TV, we suggest you select iPod High-Rez and drop the average bitrate to 900 kbps.
-This will give you a nice high quality file that will work on both big (HDTVs) and small screens (iPod/iPhone) and won't take up a ton of hard drive space.
+If you plan on watching your converted file on your iPod, iPad, iPhone or even Apple TV, then we suggest you select "Universal" from the Apple preset section and drop the average bitrate down to somewhere between 500-900 kbps.
+500 kbps will give you a nice high quality file that will work on both big (HDTVs) and small screens (iPod/iPhone) and won't take up a ton of hard drive space, but it will look slightly compressed.
+Pick a higher number, like 900 kbps, if quality is more important to you than a smaller file size.

 Click on the Picture Settings button